 Sponsorships Elephants

-In awe and ecstacy: Elephants.
+In awe and ecstasy: Elephants.
 We believe Elephants are heavenly creatures.
 Their character and pride humbles us.
-They are perfect, with character and pride.
+They are perfect.
 We love their stories and are happy to support those who take care of them.
 In the end, no one looks as good as our herd.

 Aristoteles 384-322 v.
 Chr.